SATURDAY, OCTOBER 18, 2025 | DENVER, CO

 John C. McGinley

 John C. McGinley’s path to stardom is a story that reads like a classic Hollywood script.
 While an understudy in New York in the Circle-In-The-Square production of John Patrick Shanley’s Danny and the Deep Blue Sea, he was spotted by director Oliver Stone and soon after was cast in Platoon, the first of a long list of collaborations between Stone and McGinley which includes Wall Street, Talk Radio, Born on the Fourth of July, Nixon, and Any Given Sunday.
 John C. is an audience favorite for his hilarious portrayal of ‘Dr. Perry Cox’ in the Emmy-nominated medical comedy series, Scrubs, which ran for nine seasons and continues to be a fan favorite!
+Next up for John C. is reprising his role as Dr. Cox in the Scrubs reboot, currently in production.

 read more button